ninjaframework/ninja-appengine/README.md

 This module allows to use Ninja on the GAE easily.

 In particular it uses:
-- Objectify to store data,
+- Objectify to store data.
 - The default Mailer.
 - Everything else is absolutely standard Ninja.